Wilsontown Ironworks: Coal

+Later

+From 1870 the village had a railway branch line from Wilsontown to Auchengray railway station on the Caledonian Railway.
+It served several collieries in the area.

 The buildings were cleared after closure, but the general layout of the site can still be discerned and a heritage trail has been created.
 The core of the site is legally protected.
-It has been designated a Scheduled Ancient Monument since 1968.
-In 2007 Forestry Commission Scotland, the present owners of the site, launched a project to raise public awareness of the Wilsontown Ironworks.
+It has been designated a scheduled monument since 1968.
+In 2007 Forestry Commission Scotland, predecessors of Forestry and Land Scotland, the present owners of the site, launched a project to raise public awareness of the Wilsontown Ironworks.

+The site is said to be an intriguing one, with "a curious, haunting quality".
+It has been used to interest primary schoolchildren in industrial archaeology.

+In popular culture

-Wilsontown features in the drinking song We're Nae Awa' Tae Bide Awa':
+Wilsontown features in the drinking song We're No Awa' Tae Bide Awa':